Plea change hearing set for former Crawford County sheriff’s deputy in arrest that went viral | Arkansas Democrat Gazette

 Cindy Murphy, communications director for the Arkansas Department of Public Safety, has said the Commission on Law Enforcement Standards and Training would set a hearing on White's and King's certification once their criminal charges have been adjudicated.

-Worcester, 28, of Goose Creek, S.C., was charged with first-degree terroristic threatening, second-degree battery, resisting arrest, possessing instrument of crime, obstructing governmental operations and disorderly conduct in connection with the incident on Aug.
-21, 2022.
+Worcester, 28, of Goose Creek, S.C., was charged with first-degree terroristic threatening, second-degree battery, resisting arrest, possessing an instrument of crime, obstructing governmental operations and disorderly conduct in connection with the 2022 incident.
 He is awaiting trial, currently set for July 29.